Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 provisional proof is used by the host.
 Similarly, when the bearer token is redeemed (i.e., when the host shows that the provisional proof was correctly integrated into the Transparency Log), this information is provided in the encrypted Certificate message.
-As such, assuming that the bearer token is generated by the host in a secure way, a passive network observer never sees anything that would identify the certificate shown to the User Agent.
+As such, assuming that the bearer token and pre-shared key are generated by the host in a secure way, a passive network observer never sees anything that would identify the certificate shown to the User Agent.

 Each bearer token is additionally associated with a pre-shared key, which is provided to the TLS key schedule.
 This prevents an active attacker from